money

 Alcohol

-The average UK household spends £11.30 a week (£49 a month) on alcohol, according to the latest data from the ONS.
+The average UK person spends £6.09 a week on alcohol, or a little over £316 a year, according to the September 2023 data from the ONS.

 Public health advice is not to drink more than 14 units a week (equivalent to six 175 ml glasses of wine or six pints of 4% lager).
 It’s worth noting that one alcoholic drink for a woman is equivalent to two drinks for a man, based on the average female body composition, according to a Harvard University study.